GEOSX/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/ImmiscibleMultiphaseFlow.rst

 This flow solver is used to implement the finite-volume discretization for the problem of modeling multiphase flow in porous media under the influence of viscous, gravity, and capillary forces while neglecting miscibility and taking into account rock and fluid compressibility.

-In here, we go over the governing equations :ref:`equations` that covers two different formulation options, followed by the :ref:`discretization`, and we conclude by providing a list of the solver :ref:`parameters` and an input :ref:`input_example`.
+In here, we go over the governing equations :ref:`immiscible_equations` that covers two different formulation options, followed by the :ref:`immiscible_discretization`, and we conclude by providing a list of the solver :ref:`immiscible_parameters` and an input :ref:`immiscible_input_example`.

-.. _theory:
+.. _immiscible_theory:

 Theory
 =========================

-.. _equations:
+.. _immiscible_equations:

 Governing Equations
 -------------------